AndreWohnsland/CocktailBerry/readme.md

 As an further addition since `version 1.1`, there is the option to run a microservice within docker which handles some networking topics.
 Currently this is limited to:

-- Posting the cocktailname, used volume and current time to a given webhook
+- Posting the cocktail name, used volume and current time to a given webhook
 - Posting the export csv as email to a receiver

 The separation was made here that a service class within the cocktailmaker needs only to make a request to the microservice endpoint.
-Therefore all logic is separated to the service, also there is no need for multiple worker to not block the thread when the webhook endpoint is not up (Which would result in a delay of the display without multithredding).
+Therefore all logic is separated to the service, also there is no need for multiple worker to not block the thread when the webhook endpoint is not up (Which would result in a delay of the display without multithreading).
 In the future, new services can be added easily to the docker container to execute different tasks.
 One example of the usage [can be found in my blog](https://andrewohnsland.github.io/blog/cocktail-maker-now-with-home-assistant).
 The service will also temporary store the data within a database, if there was no connection to the endpoint and try later again.
 This way, no data will get lost in the void.

 ## Dashboard with Teams

 With `version 1.2`, there is a team feature implemented into the maker.
 If enabled within the config, the user can choose one of two teams to book the cocktail and according volume to.
 The names of the teams, as well the URL of the dashboard device can be specified within the config.
 The cocktailmaker will then send the information to the Teams API.
 The Dashboard will use the API to display the current status in either amount of cocktails or volume of cocktails per team.
-In addition, there is the option to display all time data of the leaderboard.
+In addition, there is the option to display all time data of the leader board.
 By default, the latest 24 hours, so mostly this party, will be shown.
 You should use a second device for the api / the dashboard for easy display on another screen.

 <img src="docs/pictures/teams_ui.png" alt="Maker" width="600"/>